SNStatComp/RobotTool/README.md

 ## Suggestions
 Questions, suggestions, ideas are welcome:
 - The GitHub way: send us a [pull request](https://help.github.com/articles/creating-a-pull-request/) to add directly to this list.
-- Add an item to the [issue tracker](https://github.com/SNStatComp/RobotTool/issues) issue tracker. (you need a GH account)
+- Add an item to the [issue tracker](https://github.com/SNStatComp/RobotTool/issues) issue tracker (you need a GH account).
-- Send an e-mail to `o dot tenbosch at cbs dot nl` or `d dot windmeijer at cbs dot nl` or tweet [\@kobosch](https://twitter.com/kobosch)
+- Send an e-mail to `o dot tenbosch at cbs dot nl` or `hjm dot windmeijer at cbs dot nl`

 ## License
 This tool is provided under an EUPL license on an ‘as is’ basis and without warranties of any kind (see license file).

 ## Credits
-The development of this tool would not have been possible without the active involvement over many years by many price analysts from the price department of Statistics Netherlands.
+The development of this tool would not have been possible without the active involvement of many price analysts from the price department of Statistics Netherlands.
-Also, early versions of this tool still available at our [research server](http://research.cbs.nl/Projects/RobotTool) were partly subsidized by a Grant from Eurostat.
+Early versions of this tool were partly subsidized by a Grant from Eurostat.
+Older versions are still available at our [research server](http://research.cbs.nl/Projects/RobotTool).